dokwork/lualine-ex/README.md

     -- The prefix which is used when the current file is outside cwd external_prefix = nil,

-    -- The prefix which is used when the length of the filename after shorten -- is longer than {max_length}
+    -- The prefix which is used when the length of the filename after shortening -- is longer than {max_length}
     filename_only_prefix = '…/',

     -- The max length of the component value.
+It may be a number or a function.
+    -- If it's function, then it will be invoked with actual value, and should -- return a number:
     -- < 0          - never shorten;
     -- 0            - always shorten;
     -- > 0 and  < 1 - shorten when longer than {max_length} * {vim.o.columns}